apache/mxnet/docs/api/python/ndarray/sparse.md

    - Only a subset of operators in ``mxnet.ndarray`` have specialized implementations in ``mxnet.ndarray.sparse``.
      Operators such as reduction and broadcasting do not have sparse implementations yet.
-   - The storage types of sparse operators' outputs depend on the storage types of inputs.
+   - The storage types (``stype``) of sparse operators' outputs depend on the storage types of inputs.
-     By default the operators in ``mxnet.ndarray`` infers "default" (dense) storage type for outputs.
+     By default the operators not available in ``mxnet.ndarray.sparse`` infer "default" (dense) storage type for outputs.
    - GPU support for ``mxnet.ndarray.sparse`` is experimental.

 ```